 (The Tourcoing – Lille Flandres TGV service continues to Arras and Paris Nord; the section between Lille Flandres and Arras runs on the high speed line, is labelled as TERGV, but the TERGV surcharge is not charged.)

 Intercités is the non-high-speed long-distance trains, and TGV (Train à Grande Vitesse) is the high-speed trains of SNCF.
 These are primarily funded by the central government.
-They have dynamic pricing, i.e. the earlier you book the ticket, the better price you will get.
-(However, for some under-utilised Intercités lines, the price for immediate departure can still be quite cheap.)
+They have dynamic pricing, i.e. usually the earlier you book the ticket, the better price you will get.

 The sleeper trains by SNCF are branded Intercités de nuit.
 The Intercités network is purely domestic (plus a tiny bit into Spain).
 Some (shorter) Intercités lines have no seat reservation possible, while seat reservation is included in other Intercités lines.
 There are two levels of flexibility for Intercités tickets: the mid-flex Loisir/Normal, and the full-flex Superflex.